Matrix nearness problems and eigenvalue optimization: Matrix nearness problems of diverse kinds

 \chapter{Matrix nearness problems of diverse kinds}

-In this chapter we discuss extensions of the two-level approach to matrix nearness problems of diverse types that are not covered by the framework of the previous chapters, be it because \begin{itemize} \item the functional in the associated eigenvalue optimization problem depends not only on one target eigenvalue but on a varying number of eigenvalues, as in the problems of computing the nearest stable matrix to a given unstable matrix and computing the nearest correlation matrix to a given symmetric real matrix; or \item the problem requires special attention to the structure, as in Hamiltonian matrix nearness problems; or \item the functional in the associated eigenvalue optimization problem depends on eigenvectors, as in the Wilkinson problem of computing the nearest matrix with defective eigenvalues, which amounts to computing the distance to singularity of the eigenvalue condition number; or \item the nearness problem deals with matrix pencils, as in the problem of finding the nearest matrix pencil that is singular or additionally has a common null-vector; or \item the underlying eigenvalue problems are nonlinear in the eigenvalues, as in computing the stability radius of linear delay differential equations; or \item the given problem is not itself a matrix nearness problem but is addressed by the same techniques, such as computing the Kreiss number that appears in the Kreiss matrix theorem (which leads to generalized eigenvalue problems similar to the preceding item). \end{itemize} These items are exemplary, not exhaustive.
+In this chapter we discuss extensions of the two-level approach to matrix nearness problems of diverse types that are not covered by the framework of the previous chapters, be it because \begin{itemize} \item the functional in the associated eigenvalue optimization problem depends not only on one target eigenvalue but on a varying number of eigenvalues, as in the problems of computing the nearest stable matrix to a given unstable matrix and computing the nearest correlation matrix to a given symmetric real matrix; or \item the problem requires special attention to the structure, as in Hamiltonian matrix nearness problems; or \item the functional in the associated eigenvalue optimization problem depends on eigenvectors, as in the Wilkinson problem of computing the nearest matrix with defective eigenvalues, which amounts to computing the distance to singularity of the eigenvalue condition number; or \item the nearness problem deals with matrix pencils, as in the problem of finding the nearest matrix pencil that is singular or additionally has a common null-vector; or \item the underlying eigenvalue problems are nonlinear in the eigenvalues, as in computing the stability radius of linear delay differential equations; or \item the given problem is not itself a matrix nearness problem but is addressed by the same techniques, such as computing the Kreiss constant that appears in the Kreiss matrix theorem (which leads to generalized eigenvalue problems similar to the preceding item). \end{itemize} These items are exemplary, not exhaustive.
 They form the sections of this chapter.
 The sections can be read independently of each other, but we give fewer details in the later sections.

+\bcl Like the previous chapter, also this chapter illustrates the versatility of the two-level approach that uses rank-constrained gradient flows and Newton--bisection methods in a nested or alternating way as discussed in Chapter~\ref{chap:two-level}.
+For ease of presentation we will here only formulate simple inner--outer iterations, but it is implicitly understood that monotonically increasing Newton--bisection iterations and monotonically decreasing HEC iterations can be used instead and may be favourable.\ecl

-This chapter illustrates the versatility of the two-level approach that uses rank-constrained gradient flows in the inner iteration and combined Newton--bisection methods in the outer iteration.
-It enriches the toolbox for applications in various fields, such as those considered in the final chapters of this book.
+This chapter enriches the toolbox for applications in various fields, such as those considered in the final chapters of this book.
 The proposed algorithms can deal with complex, real and structured perturbations.